-The Financial Report is comprised of the financial statements, Notes to the financial statements and a Directors' declaration, for the year ended 30 June 2025.
+The Financial Report is comprised of the financial statements, Notes to the financial statements, Consolidated entity disclosure statement and a Directors' declaration, for the year ended 30 June 2025.
 NBN Co is a for-profit entity for the purpose of preparing the Financial Report.